Mexican president seeks inquiry into judge who halted power sector reform

 The order by Judge Juan Pablo Gomez Fierro argued that the legislation may violate constitutional provisions that ensure the right to free competition, and ordered it suspended for the duration of the trial.

-Lopez Obrador’s letter requested that the country’s top court determine whether or not the judge was authorized to order the suspension, while he also suggesting that nefarious private-sector actors were also behind the suspension.
+Lopez Obrador also suggested that nefarious private-sector actors were likely also behind the suspension.

 “There are people, organizations and companies related to the old regime who act based on their well-known economic and political interests, who use corruption and influence peddling as their modus operandi,” he said, singling out Spanish power company Iberdrola but without providing evidence of wrong doing.

-Lopez Obrador added that he nonetheless respected the judicial process and did not seek to interfere but rather ensure transparency in its decision making.
+Lopez Obrador added that he nonetheless respected the judicial process and wants to ensure transparency in its decision making.

-The president has argued that the new law would guard against price gouging, however the new law upended a previous reform enacted under his predecessor that mandated that the lowest-cost power be dispatched to the grid first.
+The president has argued that the new law would guard against price gouging, however it upended a previous reform enacted under his predecessor that mandated that the lowest-cost power be dispatched to the grid first.

-Reporting by David Alire Garcia and Diego Ore; Editing by Marguerita Choy
+Reporting by David Alire Garcia; Additional reporting by Diego Ore; Editing by Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.